 If sex/gender based discrimination, harassment, and/or sexual misconduct is established, Michigan Tech will discipline the respondent.
 Disciplinary action for violations of this policy can range from verbal or written warnings, probation, up to and including suspension, expulsion, termination from employment or dismissal from Michigan Tech.
 Third parties, guests and other persons who violate the policy are subject to corrective action, which may include removal from campus and termination of contractual agreements.
 The University reserves the right to impose necessary and appropriate interim actions and the full range of sanctions in response to misconduct which threatens the safety and security of the University community.

 Attempts to commit prohibited conduct may be punished to the same extent as completed violations.
 Repeated or aggravated acts of prohibited conduct may result in enhanced sanctions.
 Repeated or intentional failure to comply with imposed sanctions may result in enhanced sanctions.
-Violations of this policy that are motivated by the offender's bias due to race, religion, color, national origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disable veteran status, veteran status, or disability may result in enhanced sanctions.
+Violations of this policy that are motivated by the offender's bias due to race, religion, color, national origin, age, sex, height, weight, genetic information, marital status, disable veteran status, veteran status, or disability may result in enhanced sanctions.

-A student wishing to officially report such an incident may do so privately by contacting the Title IX Coordinator, the Office of Academic and Community Conduct, and/or Public Safety and Police Services.
+A student wishing to officially report such an incident may do so by contacting the Title IX Coordinator, the Office of Academic and Community Conduct, and/or Public Safety and Police Services.
 If a student is accused of sex/gender based discrimination, harassment and/or sexual misconduct, they are subject to action in accordance with this policy, Board of Trustees Policy 5.3 and Student Conduct Polices of Sexual and/or Relationship Misconduct policy and procedures.

 An employee wishing to officially report such an incident may do so privately by contacting Title IX Coordinator and/or Public Safety and Police Services.
-If an employee is accused of sex/gender based discrimination, harassment and/or sexual misconduct, they are subject to action in accordance with this policy and Board of Trustees Policy 5.3.
+If an employee 33is accused of sex/gender based discrimination, harassment and/or sexual misconduct, they are subject to action in accordance with this policy and Board of Trustees Policy 5.3.